TritonDataCenter/rfd/rfd/0097/README.md

 networking stack, the guest cannot see any VLANs.
 In addition, if it tries to send traffic tagged with a VLAN, it'll end up being dropped.

+This facade is maintained by the vnd driver.
+A KVM zone uses the same VNIC as any other zone, which may be optionally tagged with a VLAN tag.

 ## Missing and Desired Functionality

 This section goes over what functionality that exists in the stack that cannot target VLANs and some of the additional follow on effects of this that we would like to implement, but have not.

-### GLDv3 Ring Polling on VLANs
+### Hardware Ring Polling on VLANs

-The MAC driver (aka GLDv3) allows polling on rings that are fully classified.
+The MAC driver (aka GLDv3) allows polling on hardware rings that are fully classified.
 The polling on a ring is important because of the current design of MAC.
 MAC has an inherent high watermark for incoming packets.
 If it exceeds that number of outstanding packets on a per-ring basis, it will transition to polling mode.
 However, if it cannot transition to polling mode, then it will drop packets.

+This high watermark is intended to make sure that the system does not end up running out of memory due to filling it with packets faster than the system can process them.
+Once you drop a packet, transports like TCP do not react well and back pressure is applied to the system, thus slowing down certain aspects of the system.

-This ends up creating an artificial limiter on performance of the system as we end up dealing with dropped packets, which leads to retransmits, etc. While, device that have VLANs associated with them may have a group assigned to them (granting one or more rings), which helps by providing dedicated resources, MAC does not enable polling.
+This ends up creating an artificial limiter on performance of the system as we end up dealing with dropped packets, which leads to retransmits, etc. While, devices that have VLANs associated with them may have a group assigned to them (granting one or more rings), which helps by providing dedicated resources, MAC does not enable polling.

 MAC refuses to enable polling on rings with VLANs associated with them because it cannot guarantee that the ring is fully filtered.
 However,